spotlessmind1975/midres/docs/running.md

 Alternatively, if you don't have a physical machine, you can use one of those emulators:
    * [openMSX v0.15.0](https://openmsx.org/)
    * [blueMSX v2.8.2](http://bluemsx.msxblue.com/)

-With [openMSX](https://openmsx.org/) you can give the `program`'s executable name directly on the command line, with the proper options.

-    openmsx -cassetteplayer [program].svi.cas

-Using [blueMSX](http://bluemsx.msxblue.com/) you must use its user interface to select the hardware configuration and to load the ROM.